Ryukyu dog: Inbreeding

 One of the biggest health issues in Ryukyu dog is inbreeding.
 These dogs have already survived one near-extinction, and all current Ryukyu Ken are descendants of the small pack from the 1980s.
 At their peak, Ryukyu dog had around 1,500+ individuals in 2005, but this dropped to only 400 in 2015.
 Because of this second drop in population, finding two nearly completely unrelated individuals is very difficult, and as such risk of inbreeding is high.
 To combat this, the Ryukyu dog Hozonkai have begun registering dogs "on merit" if they meet the breed standard and still continue to do this.

 Notable Ryukyu

 Kai (海) is a very well-known Ryukyu Ken in Okinawa who lives in Okinawa World.
 On 2 February 2019, Kai retired from life in the public eye after turning 16, to live in a quiet part of the workshop.
 He was replaced by a female Ryukyu called Sora.

 Ume (ウメ) was a very light red brindle, almost fawn-coloured Ryukyu, that lived at the Okinawa Children's Zoo and Museum.
-Ume passed away on 29 August 2018 at the age of 13.
+Ume died on 29 August 2018 at the age of 13.
 Okinawa Zoo announced her death on 1 September on Facebook.